WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 ### Wasabi Wallet + full node

 :::tip
-Wasabi has a partial Bitcoin Knots integration.
+Since version [1.1.11](https://github.com/zkSNACKs/WalletWasabi/releases/tag/v1.1.11), Wasabi has partial Bitcoin Knots integration.
-This means that it is possible (but not mandatory) to start Bitcoin Knots during the launch of Wasabi, without having to install or configure anything manually.
+This means that it is possible (but not mandatory) to start Bitcoin Knots during the launch of Wasabi, without having to install or configure anything.
 :::

 #### Private UTXO retrieval